-How To Set a Custom in Resolution Windows 10
+How to Set a Custom Resolution in Windows 10

 It’s hard to deny that Windows 10 has a wide range of options when it comes to display resolution.
 Changing the resolution to one of the presets is a cinch, but changing it to a setting that isn’t preloaded is a bit of a process.

 There are many reasons why Windows may not offer you the optimal resolution you need.
 If you find yourself looking for that perfect resolution, there are two options for you.
 In this article, you’ll learn how to customize your display via the video adapter and by using third-party software.

 Why Change Your Resolution?

 Among the many purposes of using a resolution outside of the established parameters is gaming.
 One of the most common cases is for users who want to experience “retro” games in their original resolutions.
 Like other technologies, computer monitors have come a long way in the last decade or so, and the resolutions that many older games were designed for simply aren’t supported anymore.
 For hardcore players who want a genuine experience, this is a challenge worth taking on.